-With weak westerly steering of 3-5 m/s the first cells developed over the eastern end of Melville Island on the opposite side of the Tiwis compared to 16 November.
+With weak westerly steering of 3-5 m/s (see Fig. 5a) the first cells developed over the eastern end of Melville Island on the opposite side of the Tiwis compared to 16 November.
 On both days the convection was thus initiated along the sea breeze front opposing the main flow, which is typical for the evolution of Island convection (Keenan et al., 2000).
 More cells soon followed along the northwest coast of Melville and south coast of Bathurst.
-These cells were all short-lived consistent with the low vertical shear.
-By the time the

-Falcon and M55 took off, multiple cells had formed over Melville Island concentrating along the southern sea breeze front in an east-west oriented line parallel to the mean flow (Fig. 11c).
-Cold pool formation by these early storms probably led to mesoscale organization and a reorientation of the system (see Carbone et al., 2000 for a general description of this process) with multiple cells now lining up perpendicular to the mean flow as nicely seen one hour later in Fig. 11d.
-By this time the cells were already decaying and the M55 was flying at 18.5 km (410-430 K potential temperature) above the mature anvil (Fig. 11b).
+These cells were all short-lived consistent with the low vertical shear (Fig. 5a).
+By the time the Falcon and M55 took off, multiple cells had formed over Melville Island concentrating along the southern sea breeze front in an east-west oriented line parallel to the steering flow (Fig. 11c).
+Note that the shape of the Tiwis favors the formation of zonally oriented sea breeze fronts at the northern and southern coastlines (e.g. Carbone et al., 2000).
+Cold pool formation by these early storms probably led to mesoscale organization and a reorientation of the system (see Carbone et al. (2000) for a general description of this process) with multiple cells now lining up perpendicular to the steering flow as nicely seen one hour later in Fig. 11d.
+By this time the cells were already decaying and the M55 was flying at 18.5 km (410-430 K potential temperature) above the mature anvil (Fig. 11b, label 1).
 According to the pilot's report no active overshoots were visible anymore but only a diffuse haze up to 18.5 km.
-Significant gravity wave activity was experienced by the pilot who reported that the vertical speed indicator showed ascent by 5 m/s.
+Significant gravity wave activity was experienced by the pilot who reported that the vertical speed indicator showed ascent at 5 m/s.

-In addition to sampling Hector, the Falcon and M55 flew long north-south transects as the trajectory forecasts indicated largely different air mass origins north and south of Darwin.
-This is confirmed by the trajectory analysis presented in Sect.
-5. On the returning transect at about 06:45 UTC the M55 revisited the aged Hector anvil porpoising at the top of the cirrus deck.
-The Falcon was following the same north-south transect thereby passing the Hector anvil downstream (to the east) of the Tiwis four times between 04:45 and 06:30 UTC at different stages of ageing.
+In addition to sampling Hector, the Falcon and M55 flew long north-south transects (label 2) as the trajectory forecasts indicated largely different air mass origins north and south of Darwin (see trajectory analysis presented in Sect.
+5).
+On the returning transect at about 06:45 UTC the M55 revisited the aged Hector anvil porpoising at the top of the cirrus deck (label 3).
+The Falcon was following the same north-south transect thereby passing the Hector anvil downstream (to the east) of the Tiwis four times between 04:45 and 06:30 UTC at different stages of ageing (label 4).
 The Falcon Lidar measurements indicate a mean anvil top of approximately 17.5 km.
 Significant development of convection started over the Top End along the sea breeze front around 05:00 UTC (Fig. 11d).
 Clouds associated with these systems were probably crossed during the final descent into Darwin airport.